Abram Moved His Tent by the Terebinth Trees

 After Lot moved to the Jordan Valley, God encouraged Abram by renewing His original promise.
 Possibly from the same vantage point where Abram had viewed the land with Lot, God now instructed Abram to do the very same thing, “Lift up your eyes and look” (v.
 13).

 With the land in view, God reiterated His promise to Abram giving all of it to his covenantal progeny.
-In addition, God reaffirmed His promise to bless Abram with innumerable descendants that would populate the land.
+God also reaffirmed His promise to bless Abram with innumerable descendants that would populate the land.

 Whether reminiscent of the ancient legal practice of pacing-off the dimensions of a property prior to purchase or as a tour of inspection after the fact, God commanded Abram to arise and walk through the whole land.
 Either way, Abram believed God and by faith, did as commanded.
 Although the Canaanites inhabited the land and Sarai was barren, Abram believed and obeyed.